 “Um, it’s DISAPPEARING ink.
 It’s supposed to come out.
 That’s the whole point.”

 “I’m just saying.
 You don’t know.
 What if it doesn’t?
 If you ruin these pajamas,…they are BRAND new!
 Guys, it’s totally NOT coming out!
 It’s still there.
 I can’t believe you ruined my pajamas!
 It wasn’t funny!”

-I stormed off, mourning the potential demise of a pair of what were apparently the most valuable pajamas in all of the Midwest.
-I had two minions in tow, who likely only took my side because they were afraid they would otherwise be cut off from the cookie cake.
+I stormed off, mourning the potential demise of a pair of what were apparently the most valuable pajamas in all of the Midwest, with two minions in tow, who likely only took my side because they were afraid they would otherwise be cut off from the cookie cake.

 I had been punked, and I couldn’t handle it.
 There is nothing worse than someone who can’t take an innocent joke.
 And in case you were wondering, my brand new pajamas made it out unscathed.
 The dollar store disappearing ink did actually make good on its promise and disappeared.
 Unfortunately, my scorched pride didn’t…at least not until I started opening presents and got my first pair of dangling earrings for my newly pierced ears.
 I couldn’t wait to wear one of them.
 Not both.
 Just one.
 Because that’s how Madonna did it.

-Nowadays, I’m the mom in the slumber party scenario.
-And while a few things have changed in the sleepover game, the basic tenets of food, movies, and jokes seem to still be a constant.
-As my daughter gears up to have some friends spend, I am tempted to do a mandatory bag search have a backup pair of pajamas on hand.
-Because God certainly remembers that little dramatic meltdown I had over nothing so many years ago.
+Ironically enough, my daughter is having her first sleepover with a friend at our house this weekend.
+I will be doing a mandatory bag search, and I will have a backup pair of pajamas on hand.
+Because God certainly remembered that little dramatic meltdown I had over nothing oh, so many years ago.
 And I can attest that He is a vengeful God, for my little girl can NOT take a joke with the best of them.